Recreation: Outdoor recreation

 Recreation engaged in out of doors, most commonly in natural settings.
 The activities themselves — such as fishing, hunting, backpacking, and horseback riding — characteristically dependent on the environment practiced in.
 While many of these activities can be classified as sports, they do not all demand that a participant be an athlete.
 Competition generally is less stressed than in individual or team sports organized into opposing squads in pursuit of a trophy or championship.
 When the activity involves exceptional excitement, physical challenge, or risk, it is sometimes referred to as "adventure recreation" or "adventure training", rather than an extreme sport.

 Other traditional examples of outdoor recreational activities include hiking, camping, mountaineering, cycling, canoeing, caving, kayaking, rafting, rock climbing, running, sailing, skiing, sky diving and surfing.
 As new pursuits, often hybrids of prior ones, emerge, they gain their own identities, such as coasteering, canyoning, fastpacking, and plogging.

 Performing arts

 Dance

-Participatory dance whether it be a folk dance, a social dance, a group dance such as a line, circle, chain or square dance, or a partner dance such as is common in western Western ballroom dancing, is undertaken primarily for a common purpose, such as entertainment, social interaction or exercise, of participants rather than onlookers.
+Participatory dance, whether it be a folk dance, a social dance, a group dance such as a line, circle, chain or square dance, or a partner dance, as is common in Western ballroom dancing, is undertaken primarily for a common purpose, such as entertainment, social interaction or exercise, by participants rather than onlookers.
 The many forms of dance provide recreation for all age groups and cultures.